ueberbit/publication_date/README.txt

 README
 --------------------------------------------------------------------------
-The Publication Date module adds a "Published on" date for each node, containing the date when it was first published.
+The Publication Date module adds a "Published on" date to each node, containing the date when it was first published.

-This published on date can be used in any templates, or views, and integrates well with the Scheduler module (http://drupal.org/project/scheduler).

 Without this, the only dates available for nodes are their created date and changed date, but these are often insufficient to meet the needs of publishing